 If you follow the 25% method, there is little chance you will end up in financial stress.
 However, the big downside is it can be especially difficult to find a decent house in the most expensive areas.

-Most Important is Your Financial Picture
+The Most Important Thing Is Your Financial Picture

 First, no rule of thumb is better than the other.
 Depending on your current financial situation and your financial goals, a different rule may be best.

 The purpose of these rules is to look into your finances and adjust your monthly budget accordingly to your housing expenses.

 This article only focuses on the current expenses you have.
 You must take account of a lot of other expenses associated with buying a new house, such as furniture, moving expenses, and taxes.